rekeye/rekeye/README.md

 ## About me:

-I'm a student of a technical secondary school in Poland.
-Currently I'm in my third year of pursuing my technical degree in IT.
+I'm a student of a vocational school in Poland.
+Currently I'm in my fourth and last year of pursuing my technical degree in IT.
 In my free time I'm learning Front-End Development striving to grow my knowledge and create better things everyday.

 Feel free to check out my current work in the repositories below.